rasmus-kirk/halo-accumulation/report/report.md

 # Introduction

-Halo2, can be broken down into the following main components:
+Halo2 is a powerful, and very recent, proof system that allows for recursive proofs.
+One of the main applications of recursive proofs is Incrementally Verifiable Computation, used for example by the Mina blockchain to acheive a succinct blockchain.
+Halo2 can be broken down into the following main
+components:

 - **Plonk**: A general-purpose, potentially zero-knowledge, proof scheme.
 - **$\PCDL$**: A Polynomial Commitment Scheme in the Discrete Log setting.